daniel-de-castro/F1_Race_Results/README.md

-# F1_information
+# F1_Race_Results

 A coding project with a Formula 1 theme.
+You can choose the season and the round to see the final standings of the races.

+*The GUI version is not completed yet.